AriFordsham/GHCWiki/spacemacs.md

 There are three LSP backends for C to choose from: `clangd` (default in Spacemacs), `ccls` and `cquery`.

-The `cquery` project seems to be abondoned.
+The `cquery` project seems to be abandoned.

 Both, `clangd` and `ccls` (can) use a [`compile_commands.json`](https://clang.llvm.org/docs/JSONCompilationDatabase.html) (*JSON Compilcation Database*) file as configuration.